security-assignments/security-assignments.github.io/_activities/diceware.md

 ## Questions

-1. What are the two five-worded passphrases that you created?
+1. Create two five-word Diceware passphrases.
+What are they?

 1. What is the amount of entropy in bits for your five-word Diceware passphrases?
 How many possible passwords does that represent?
 Show your work. **Note:** Each Diceware word is worth an additional 12.9 bits of entropy.
 This is because 2<sup>12.9</sup> ≈ 7776, the length of the Diceware word list.

-1. **On average**, how long in **hours** would take to guess a five-word Diceware passphrase if you could try 1 billion passwords a second?
+1. **On average**, how long in **hours** would it take to guess a five-word Diceware passphrase if you could try 1 billion passwords a second?
 How many **years**?
 Show your work.
 **Note:** The average of a uniform distribution is half the numbers in a set.

 1. An [Amazon EC2 *p3.16xlarge*](https://aws.amazon.com/ec2/instance-types/p3/) high-performance computer can try 76,920 1Password master passwords a second.[^1] About how many of these computers would you need to rent in order to try 1 billion 1Password master passwords a second?